 If we can demonstrate that preventive doses of aspirin reduce mortality in patients hospitalised for AP, this will have a considerable impact on the management of AP.
-As Z this infection is one of the main causes of hospitalisation 8 and death in older people, these results would be of public health interest.
+As this infection is one of the main causes of hospitalisation and death in older people, these results would be of public health interest.
 This frail population, often neglected by medical research, represents a growing proportion of the hospitalised population in industrialised countries.

-Heart failure due to ischaemic heart disease and the functional consequences of stroke potentially preventable by aspirin are often responsible for the severe loss of independence and reduced quality of life.
-Despite recent uses advances in the management of stroke and myocardial infarction, curative treatment (thrombolysis, angioplasty) is still not widely used in older patients.
-Preventing CV events is therefore a public health priority, particularly in selected at-risk population.
+Heart failure due to ischaemic heart disease and the functional consequences of stroke potentially preventable by aspirin are often responsible for severe loss of independence and reduced quality of life.
+Despite recent advances in the management of stroke and myocardial infarction, curative treatment (thrombolysis, angioplasty) is still not widely used in older patients.
+Preventing CV events is therefore a public health priority, particularly in selected at risk population.

-This study has several limitations: first, because of increased bleeding risk under aspirin, patients at haemorrhagic risk will not be included, including those with a digestive bleeding history and those under anticoagulant or antiplatelet drugs at admission, which are particularly a frequent in this old population.
-Second, CV events mostly occur at the early stage of AP, and thus delay in inclusion could decrease aspiration preventive efficiency could decrease aspiration preventive efficiency.
+This study has also several limitations: First, because of increased bleeding risk under aspirin, patients at haemorrhagic risk will not be include, including those this digestive bleeding history and those under anticoagulant or antiplatelet drugs at admission, who are particularly frequent in this old population.
+Second, CV events mostly occur at the early stage of AP, and thus delay in inclusion could decrease aspiration preventive efficiency.

 Third, even though the non-inclusion criteria have deliberately limited their inclusion, some of the patients included (respiratory distress, swallowing problems, vigilance problems) will not be able to take the oral treatment.
-In such cases, the protocol provides for an intravenous relay during hospitalisation but not at home, resulting in treatment discontinuation for the time required by the clinical situation.
+In such cases, the protocol provides for an IV relay during hospitalisation but not at home, resulting in treatment discontinuation for the time required by the clinical situation.

-Unlike Oz et al, who focused their trial on CV prevention, we chose all-cause mortality as the primary endpoint.
-Indeed, we consider that improving overall survival remains the main issue in the management of AP, and not just the prevention of CV events, which 3 are frequently underdiagnosed in this population.
+Unlike Oz et al. who focused their trial on CV prevention [22], we chose all-cause mortality as the primary endpoint.
+Indeed, we consider that improving overall survival remains the main issue in the management of AP, and not just the prevention of CV events, which are frequently under-diagnosed in this population.
 The strength of this study also lies in the potential generalisability of the results to a large population, given the broad inclusion criteria.
 In addition, the inclusions are multicentre and involve all the medical services concerned with the medical management of patients with AP.

-We believe that this project will help improve the overall geriatric management of older patients by e overcoming the usual duality between bacteria and antibiotic therapy in AP and by placing older patients at high risk of CV at the medical management centre.
+We believe that this project will help to improve the overall geriatric management of older patients by overcoming the usual duality between bacteria and antibiotic therapy in AP and by placing older patients at high risk of CV at the medical management centre.
 Primary prevention must remain a health priority in order to prevent both mortality and dependency in this frail population.